davidmalcolm/texi2rst/output/brief-description-of-gcov-data-files.rst

-Brief Description of :command:`gcov` Data Files

-:command:`gcov` uses two files for profiling.
+Brief Description of :command:`gcov` Data Files:command:`gcov` uses two files for profiling.
 The names of these files are derived from the original object file by substituting the file suffix with either .gcno, or .gcda.
 The files contain coverage and profile data stored in a platform-independent format.